A good impression always starts with a great smile. A missing tooth can result in low self-confidence and a hidden smile.

 Step 2: Implant placement

 The second step is the surgical procedure involving the positioning of the implant into the jaw.
-The surgical area is numbed with lidocaine to help with pain and discomfort. .
-The dental surgeon makes a small incision in the gum tissue to insert the implant into the jawbone.
+The surgical area is numbed with lidocaine to help with pain and discomfort.
+The dental implant surgeon makes a small incision in the gum tissue to insert the implant into the jawbone.

 After implantation, the process of osseointegration begins.
 Osteointegration refers to the complete fusion of the implant into the jawbone.
 This takes a few months to complete.